elastic/search-ui/CONTRIBUTING.md

 All PRs should be created from a fork, to keep a clean set of branches on `origin`.

-Releases should be performed directly in master, following the Publishing guide below.
+Releases should be performed directly in master (or a minor branch for patches), following the Publishing guide below.

 We use a `stable` branch to indicate the latest release code.

-We will create branches for minor releases only if a patch is required.
-I.e., if a patch is required for `1.1.0`, we would create a `1.1` branch to track patches for the `1.1` release.
+We will create branches for all minor releases.

 ### Publishing